Revenue Maximization for Buyers with Costly Participation

 A seller has a single item to offer for sale to $n$ buyers.
-Each buyer~$i$ has a private valuation $\val_i\geq 0$ for getting the item and a private valuation $\cost_i$ for her outside option when she does not participate the mechanism.\footnote{Although it is most natural to consider non-negative values for outside options, negative values for outside options can capture the potential social benefit for the buyer to participate the auction, which is not modeled in her valuation for the item.
-Introducing negative values for outside options will lead to different observations for the optimality of posted pricing, which will be discussed formally in \cref{sec:pricing}. } Let $\type_i \equiv (\val_i,\cost_i)$ represent the private type of buyer $i$ and let $\jointF_i$ be the seller's prior distribution over $\type_i$ with density $\jointf_i$.
-Let $F_i$ and $G_i$ be the marginal distributions of the item value and outside-option value with densities $f_i,g_i$.
-Note that a buyer's item value and outside option value may be correlated under $\jointF_i$.
+Each buyer~$i$ has a private valuation $\val_i\geq 0$ for getting the item and a private cost $\cost_i$ for participating in the mechanism.\footnote{Although it is most natural to consider non-negative values for participation costs, negative values for participation costs can capture the potential social benefit for the buyer to participate the auction, which is not modeled in her valuation for the item.
+Introducing negative values for participation costs will lead to different observations for the optimality of posted pricing, which will be discussed formally in \cref{apx:negative outside}. } Let $\type_i \equiv (\val_i,\cost_i)$ represent the private type of buyer $i$ and let $\jointF_i$ be the seller's prior distribution over $\type_i$ with density $\jointf_i$.
+Let $F_i$ and $G_i$ be the marginal distributions of values and costs with densities $f_i,g_i$.
+Note that a buyer's value and cost may be correlated under $\jointF_i$.
 Let $\jointF = \times_i \jointF_i$ be the product distribution of the buyers' type profiles.

 \paragraph{Mechanisms}